Svetlana Sorokina: Career

 She worked at the All-Russia State Television and Radio Broadcasting Company, NTV, TV-6, Channel One Russia and other.

 From September 2005 onward—along with Yuri Kobaladze from September 2006—co-hosts a weekly radio show In a circle of light on the Echo of Moscow station.

-From April to December of 2015 hosted a talk show Sorokina on the Dozhd channel.
+From April to December 2015 hosted a talk show Sorokina on the Dozhd channel.